ion-guzun/cvupt2.0/README.md

 CVUPT 2.0 is an e-learning platform developed as part of my bachelor's project.
-Inspired by the original university platform Campus Virtual al UPT, this project includes all the basic features and introduces several improvements to provide a better user experience for both students and teachers.
+Inspired by the original university platform cv.upt.ro, this project includes all the basic features and introduces several improvements to provide a better user experience for both students and teachers.